bunuelo/funk2/som-2009/lab1/lab1.md

 An argument in logic is a set of premises from which a conclusion logically follows.
 Propositional Logic is far from being as expressive as a natural language, like English.
 When translating an English statement to propositional sentences, a lot of \hand information is lost.
 For example, all of the subtle distinctions between connectors "while", "because", "is", "since", "although" are replaced by the same conjunctive $\land$ operator.
 Translate these English statements into logical expression.
 Suggested propositional symbols are given at the end (in parenthesis).

   1. If each man had a definite set of rules of conduct by which he regulated his life he would be no better than a machine.
 But there are no such rules, so man cannot be machines. -- A.M.
-Turing, "Computing Machinery and Intelligence", Mind Vol. 59 1950. (\textsf{rules,manmachine,b})
+Turing, "Computing Machinery and Intelligence", Mind Vol. 59 1950. (\textsf{rules,manmachine})

   2. Either logic is difficult, or not many students like it.
 If mathematics is easy, then logic is not difficult.
 Therefore, if many students like logic, mathematics is not easy. (\textsf{d,l,m})